 - Ways that your sponsor is a role model of faith for you

 The letter should also clearly express the facts that receiving the Sacrament of Confirmation is your own decision; that you have prepared for the Sacrament through study, service, and prayer; and that you have already accepted the responsibility of living a more mature Christian life.
 The letter is not meant to be an application or sound like a resume demonstrating all of your accomplishments.
 Instead, it should express your desire and commitment to be confirmed in the Catholic Church.
 The letter should be sent as a Word Document to the Faith Formation Office.
-Please address the letter to “Most Reverend Arthur L. Kennedy, Ph.
-D.”.
-This is the Bishop for the Confirmation Mass for 2022.
+Please address the letter to “Most Reverend Robert Reed”.
+This is the Bishop for the Confirmation Mass for 2023.